-This lecture offers theoretical and practical concepts for modeling, analyzing, and implementing business processes with information and communication technology.
-Participants will be offered related business knowledge as well as the required methodological foundations from an information systems perspective in order to apply contemporary business process modeling and analysis tools.
+This lecture offers highly relevant concepts for modeling, analyzing, implementing, and controlling business processes with information and communication technology.
+Participants will be offered highly relevant business knowledge as well as the methodological foundations from an information systems perspective to successfully design and manage business process.